blastanders/myth-auth/README.md

 Flexible, Powerful, Secure auth package for CodeIgniter 4.

+# Now with two factor authenticaiton with authenticator apps.

 ## Project Notice

 As of [June 2022](https://forum.codeigniter.com/showthread.php?tid=82003) CodeIgniter now has an official